 “One setback after another took its toll on him.
 And he just wanted it to be over.
 His attorney encouraged him to plead guilty by telling him that he would not receive a fair trial in this town.”

 “Matt walked through an open door into this Capitol building, a monument that has been called the People’s House,” Geri Perna said.
-“Standing here in front of this building does not give me a sense of pride, but instead [it] is replaced by a feeling of shame.”
+“Standing here in front of this building does not give me a sense of pride, but instead [brings] a feeling of shame.”

 Matthew Perna had pleaded guilty to one felony count of obstruction of an official proceeding, the congressional certification of the presidential election results.
 He also pleaded guilty to three misdemeanor charges.

 He spent about 20 minutes inside the Capitol on Jan.
-6. After his sentencing was initially scheduled for March 3, prosecutors announced that they sought to add penalty enhancers that would have meant 41 to 51 months in prison.
+6. After his sentencing was initially scheduled for March 3, prosecutors announced that they were seeking to add penalty enhancers that would have meant 41 to 51 months in prison.

 “Although Matthew Perna may have taken his last breath on Feb.
 25, his death began in January 2021 after he was arrested and a nightmare like no other began,“ Geri Perna said. ”It affected everyone in our family, but we stood by his side proudly.”